 He recommends undertaking a process called workload quantification.
 “Calculate your work-time relationship.
 For example: ask employees how much time they are spending on different tasks.
 Is each employee’s workload equally distributed?
 How many people do you really need for this job?”

-Step 2: Align with the organization’s strategic direction and cite real data
+Step 2: Align with the organization’s strategic direction (and cite real data)

-“Engage peers at the leadership level of your organization and get their input and feedback on your people management strategy,” says Croucher.
+HR leaders need to generate value for their function in the greater business context, says Laura Croucher, national leader of the People and Change practice within KPMG’s Advisory Services.
+“Engage peers at the leadership level of your organization and get their input and feedback on your people management strategy,” she says.
 “Talk to your customer service manager, operations manager, etc., start to speak their language, and ensure your strategy is delivering on their particular business functions.”

+And to give your business case proper grounding relative to financial metrics, Croucher says that the hiring strategy must be based on real information from real data.
 “Your HR function must be fully aligned with other leadership teams, so you are all working towards one common vision together,” she says.

 Step 3: Focus on revenue impact

-Consider: what are your overtime costs for existing employees?
+What are your overtime costs for existing employees?
 What are your telecommunications costs for remote workers?
 Identify the critical workforce segment that is contributing most to your organization, and examine how you can engage, develop and retain them with the proper support.

+Revenue that each employee can generate is a simple but important metric that can set internal benchmarks.
+Quality and speed of service are also impactful as they measure efficiency.
 Beyond that, go back to your organization’s strategic direction.
-“Improving your team’s competency development could become a competitive advantage for your company,” Pridie adds.
+“Improving your team’s competency development could become a competitive advantage for your company,” says Pridie.
 “And employee engagement can be important too, as it can be proportional to business performance.”